-Several other studies have shown that depressed patients tend to consume fairly high amounts of caffeine (e.g., greater than 700 mg/day, or about 7 cups of coffee).
-In addition, caffeine intake has been positively correlated with the degree of mental illness in psychiatric patients, especially related to panic disorders and depression.
-The link is strong, but largely ignored by conventional mental health practitioners and facilities.
+Other studies have implicated that depressed patients tend to consume fairly high amounts of caffeine (e.g., greater than 700 mg/day, or about 7 cups of coffee).
+In addition, caffeine intake has been positively correlated with the severity of symptoms in psychiatric patients, especially related to panic disorders and depression.

 The combination of caffeine and refined sugar seems to be even worse than either substance consumed alone.
 Several studies have found a strong association between this combination and depression.
-In one of the most interesting studies, 21 women and 2 men responded to an advertisement requesting volunteers “who feel depressed and don’t know why, often feel tired even though they sleep a lot, are very moody, and generally seem to feel bad most of the time.”
+In one study published in Behavior Therapy, 21 women and 2 men responded to an advertisement requesting volunteers “who feel depressed and don’t know why, often feel tired even though they sleep a lot, are very moody, and generally seem to feel bad most of the time.”

 After baseline psychological testing, the subjects were placed on a caffeine- and sugar-free diet for one week.
 The subjects who reported substantial improvement were then given either a capsule containing caffeine and a Kool-Aid drink sweetened with sugar, or a placebo capsule containing cellulose and a Kool-Aid drink sweetened with an artificial sweetener, for up to six days.

 About 50% of the test subjects became depressed during the period where they were getting caffeine and sucrose.
 The reason?
-Caffeine worsens blood sugar control and when combined with sugar, causes blood sugar volatility that really stresses out the brain.
-Now, keep in mind that artificial sweeteners are also linked to depression, so this effect with caffeine and sugar is significant.
+Researchers believe it's because caffeine worsens blood sugar control and when combined with sugar, causes blood sugar volatility that really stresses out the brain.

-Bottom line?
-Anyone who is prone to depression, insomnia, anxiety, or any psychological disorder should avoid caffeine completely.
+I'd advise anyone who is prone to depression, insomnia, anxiety, or any psychological disorder to avoid caffeine as much as possible.
 If you can cut sugar out of your diet too, even better.